 These attitudinal barriers were reflected in many schools for the Deaf.
 I responded by positioning myself as a role model, demonstrating ideals and values by virtue of my life experience.
 I hoped I could plant seeds of confidence and pride in the youth I taught and the colleagues I worked with.

-After you completed your service in Kenya, you became a Response Volunteer in Guyana.
+After you completed your service in Kenya, you became a Peace Corps Response Volunteer in Guyana.
 Why did you make that choice?

 I was particularly excited because the position gave me the opportunity to work at a government ministry level, something I wish I could’ve done in Kenya.
 Personally, I think the Peace Corps should offer more opportunities for highly experienced Volunteers to work at the ministry level.
-Many education ministries across the world are very top down—meaning that the best location to effect reforms is within these bureaus.
+Many education ministries across the world are very top down, meaning that the best location to effect reforms is within those bureaus.

 I worked with the ministry to modify the national curriculum to eliminate bias against Deaf language learners and ensure they were taught in Guyana Sign Language as their primary modality of communication and instruction.
 I provided in-service training to teachers of the Deaf and visited some remote locations to provide sensitization classes and assess students there.